joonsubtalk/Angular/README.md

 Creating a string by combining strings and placeholders.

 eg: 'Hello, ' + name is inerpolated, and results in 'Hello, John'

+**Directive:**
+An instruction to AngularJS to manipulate a piece of the DOM.

+eg: Add a Class, Hide This, Create This, etc.